djh1997/proj324/docs/index.md

 | N/A      | nc     | 21                | 22     | Blue    | reset    |
 | scl      | Green  | 23                | 24     | White   | cs       |

+### Testing

 I connected the LCD and displayed some random size and location spots of different opacity on the screen.

 [random point video](log/IMG_1188.TRIM.MOV)

+After this I set the entire screen to one tint, then changed it when I did this I could the the update "wipe" across the screen.

+This will cause issues since I am already at the max spi interface speed

 ## FOV